 \section{Introduction}

-The purpose of the paper is to study uniform estimates for the canonical solution to the $\bar \partial$-equation on the Cartesian product of bounded planar domains with $C^2$ boundaries.
-Under the continuity assumption on the data, we prove the following theorem.
+The purpose of this paper is to study uniform estimates for the canonical solution to the $\bar \partial$-equation on the Cartesian product of bounded planar domains with $C^2$ boundaries.
+When the data are continuous, we prove the following theorem.

 \begin{theorem} Let $\Omega:=D_1\times \cdots \times D_n \subset \mathbb C^n$, $n\geq 2$, where each $D_j$ is a bounded planar domain with $C^2$ boundary.
 Then there exists a positive constant $C$ depending only on $\Omega$ such that for any $\bar\partial$-closed $(0, 1)$ form $ f$ continuous up to $\bar\Omega$, the canonical solution to $\bar\partial u = f$ (in the sense of distributions) is continuous on $\Omega$ and satisfies